 Elaine was born, raised and educated in Regina, Saskatchewan.
 She has a diploma in Early Childhood Education and a diploma from Association Montessori International Foundation for Montessori Education, where she studied under Renilde Montessori (3-7 years of age).
 In addition to many years’ teaching experience, Elaine has enormous experience in the field of children’s drama and performing arts.
 Elaine is a founder of Clanmore Montessori School.

 Teresa McLean, MTC, RECE

-Extended day, Co-curricular and Summer Programming Co-ordinator, Casa Program Support, Playground Support, Lower Elementary Physical Education
+Extended day, Co-curricular, Physical Education and Summer Programming Co-ordinator, Playground Support

 Teresa was raised in Winona, Ontario and also lived in Pointe Claire, Quebec.
 She studied Early Childhood Education at Mohawk College.
 Teresa did mission work at a school in Bogota, Colombia, while completing a two-year internship in Leadership and Theology.
 Teresa has a Casa Level Teachers diploma from Montessori Teachers College in Toronto, Ontario and has over ten years experience in a Montessori classroom.